-Viirj Kan Research Scientist & Artist
+Viirj Kan Research Scientist & DESIGNER

 Working at the intersection of materials, robotics, biotechnology, and chemistry, Viirj Kan develops interfaces that connect humans to a broad range of systems.
 She has innovated on a range of pioneering interfaces from wearable displays to IoT devices, smart tattoos, programmable foods, biointerfaces, and shape displays.
 Her publications in the field of Human-Computer Interaction has received a Best Paper Award at the ACM Conference on Human Factors in Computing Systems (CHI), a Golden Mouse Award at CHI, and Honorable Mention Awards at the International Symposium on Wearable Computers (ISWC) and Fast Company Innovation by Design.
 A committed advocate in the DIY and open-source movement, she engages in efforts to increase access of scientific and technological tools to underrepresented social groups.